dfkaye/dfkaye-blog/content/posts/safer-math-operations-in-javascript.md

 lastmod: 2021-01-27T21:39:43-07:00
 description: "In this post we examine my safe-math.js module that enables floating-point math operations that return results we expect, so that 0.1 + 0.2 adds up to 0.3, e.g."
 tags:
-- "functionally numeric"
+- "Functionally numeric"
-- "floating-point"
+- "Floating-point"
 - "JavaScript"
 - "Math"
 - "Safety"